josephg/egwalker-paper/reg-text.typ

 == Storing the event graph <storage>

 The event graph can be stored on disk in a very compact way by using a few compression tricks that take advantage of the ways that people typically write text documents: namely, they tend to insert or delete consecutive sequences of characters, and less frequently hit backspace or move the cursor to a new location.
-Eg-walker's event graph storage format is inspired by the Automerge CRDT library @automerge-storage @automerge-columnar, which in turn uses ideas from column-oriented databases @Abadi2013 @Stonebraker2005.
+Eg-walker's event graph storage format is heavily inspired by the Automerge CRDT library @automerge-storage @automerge-columnar, which in turn uses ideas from column-oriented databases @Abadi2013 @Stonebraker2005.
+Some additional bit packing tricks were copied from the Yjs CRDT library @yjs.

-We topologically sort the events in the graph; different replicas may sort the set differently, but locally to one replica we can identify an event by its index in this sorted order.
+We first topologically sort the events in the graph.
+Different replicas may sort the set differently, but locally to one replica we can identify an event by its index in this sorted order.
 Then we store different properties of events in separate byte sequences called _columns_, which are then combined into one file with a simple header.
 The columns are: